Receive An Offer Today, Sell In Less Than 21 days...

 If you find yourself in this position, read on for information on how to sell a probate property.
 Certain aspects of this real estate law are shared among all jurisdictions; for a valid sale, you’ll want to ensure you’ve rigorously followed all of the legalities for selling your probate property.
 (How to Sell a Probate Property | Sell My Probate House | Do All Heirs Have to Agree to Sell Property)

 What Exactly Is Probate?

 - Probate is the legal process that follows a homeowner’s death; it’s administering a deceased person’s estate between the beneficiaries.
-Probate can still occur if there’s no will in place, at that point the court will decide how to divide up the assets.
+Do all heirs have to agree to sell property?
+No, probate can still occur if there’s no will in place; at that point, the court will decide how to divide up the assets.

 Who Pays for the Probate Process?

 You can either pay for the probate out of pocket or arrange that the probate costs be taken out at closing through the title company.
 The estate executor will determine a listing price for the property, negotiate the sale price and execute the sale contract.

 The lawyer handling the probate for you will then send their invoice to the title company handling the real estate transaction.
 The probate will be subtracted from the proceeds of the property sale.
 Their fee can range from a few hundred to over a thousand dollars.
 This varies by state and the value of the property.

 - The probate process can be paid upfront or deducted from the proceeds at the closing.